 Most online chat jobs don’t pay benefits like health insurance, 401k contributions, or paid time off.
 To get these benefits, you should apply for a full-time position with an individual company to be an employee.

 Most of the suggestions mentioned on this list are agencies that connect you with a partner or brand you represent.
 As an independent contractor, you only earn the hourly or per chat wage.
 While you don’t earn as many benefits, you also have more schedule flexibility and can work for multiple clients if you choose.

 What are the Minimum Hours for an Online Chat Job?

 Every company has a different workload for online chat representatives.
 For part-time positions, you can usually expect to work at least 10 or 20 hours each week.
 With full-time positions, you will work between 35 and 40 hours.

-How many hours you work depend on the customer volume and the availability of other customer support reps.
+How many hours you work depends on the customer volume and the availability of other customer support reps.
 So, you might work more hours during some weeks than others.
 Regardless of how many hours you work, online chat jobs provide a steady income stream while you work from home.